Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Limitations

 \subsection{Sample Size}

 The most obvious limitation of our analysis is sample size.
-We studied 100 of a possible 829 papers.
-Reading each paper and manually extracting the relevant citations (and possibly reading those papers as well) was time consuming.
+We studied a starting sample of 100 out of a possible 829 papers.
+Reading each paper and manually extracting the relevant citations (and reading those papers as well) was time consuming.
 We considered performing the data collection automatically with NLP solutions, but doing so would have likely required a pre-existing labelled dataset.
-Using our released data for training an NLP model to do this type of analysis is an interesting line of future work.
+Using the data we released with this paper for training an NLP model to do this type of analysis is an interesting line of future work.
+Regardless, our main results that identify a reliance on industry artifacts and citations (Figure \ref{fig:years}) make use of several citations within each surveyed paper such that the sample size is far greater than 100.
+For exact numbers see Appendix \ref{app:predis} where the samples sizes for each citation type are reported in Figure \ref{fig:bars} as ``$n$''.

-Once split by institution type, the number of papers with SOTA advancements was too small to split again by SOTA type and maintain statistically significant findings.
-We alleviate this issue by keeping them combined for the analysis in the main body of the paper and reserving the statistically insignificant, yet still valuable as an initial undertaking, fine-grained analysis to the appendix.